Gloria Gaynor dishes on acting gig for a new movie filmed in Connecticut

 "The Thursday Night Club" is based on a popular podcast series and telenovela that highlights the importance of bone marrow donation.

-The Hallmark film features Central Connecticut State University alum Michael Mushaw, who also played football at CCSU.
+The film features Central Connecticut State University alum Michael Mushaw, who also played football at CCSU.

 In 2018, Mushaw donated bone marrow to a young girl in need and is now an advocate for the Be the Match Foundation.